rkyzk/ecopost/README.md

 As preparatory steps for the following tests:
 1. create a user with username "testuser" and a password "gR48NmYr1"
 2. Log in as "testuser"
-3. delete all existing posts and make 7 posts with following titles and contents:
+3. make 10 posts with following titles and contents:
-Title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7
+Title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10
 Content: (for all of them): test content
 City: Dublin
 Country: Ireland
-4. go to admin panel
+4. go to admin panel.
+5. publish blog 1-10 one by one in the order.
-5. set featured flag True for blog 1, blog 2, blog 3
+6. set featured_flag True for blog 1-3.
+7. go to "Post Detail" of blog 4-10 and click on like button

 #### Testing common features in all pages
 Test No.| Feature | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |